microsoft/ApplicationInsights-WordPress/CONTRIBUTING.md

     a.
 Activate the plugin through the 'Plugins' menu in WordPress.
     b.
 Go to Settings -> Application Insights and enter the Instrumentation Key you received from http://portal.azure.com.
 Use direct link https://ms.portal.azure.com/#create/Microsoft.AppInsights to create a new Application Insights resource

+## Development alongside the PHP SDK

+1. Replace `"microsoft/application-insights": ">=0.4.2"` with `"microsoft/application-insights": "@dev"`.
+2. Ensure that path in `"url": "../php"` points to the root of Application Insights PHP SDK.
+3. Run `composer update` after every change you want to take from PHP SDK repository.
+    **Note:** mirroring is set for wordpress running in docker being able to pick up files correctly.

 ## Changelog

 Please include changelog update with every pull request.
 Changelog is tracked in [README.txt](README.txt).